-Ex-footballer Dion Dublin has thanked 'kind people of Chesterfield' for their support - after he was racially abused by a woman in the town.
+Dion Dublin thanks 'kind people of Chesterfield' for support after suffering racist abuse in town

 The former Manchester United and England player tweeted about the racist incident last week - leaving the vast majority of Cestrefeldians appalled.

 Now, after widespread public for Dion, the TV pundit has tweeted to his 205,000 followers: "After one person not being very nice to me in Chesterfield recently, I've had an unbelievable response from 99.9% of that same community!

 "Kind people of Chesterfield, I appreciate your support!